 - 7.5 Investing activities are the acquisition and disposal of long-term assets and other investments not included in cash equivalents.
 Examples of cash flows arising from investing activities are: - (a) cash payments to acquire property, plant and equipment (including self-constructed property, plant and equipment), intangible assets and other long-term assets.
-These payments include those relating to capitalised development costs and self-constructed property, plant and equipment; - (b) cash receipts from sales of property, plant and equipment, intangibles and other long-term assets: - (c) cash payments to acquire equity or debt instruments of other entities and interests in joint ventures (other than payments for those instruments classified as cash equivalents or held for dealing or trading): - (d) cash receipts from sales of equity or debt instruments of other entities and interests in joint ventures (other than receipts for those instruments classified as cash equivalents or held for dealing or trading); - (e) cash advances and loans made to other parties (except those made by financial institutions - see paragraph 7.4(g)); - cash receipts from the repayment of advances and loans made to other parties; (f) - (g) cash payments for futures contracts, forward contracts, option contracts and swap contracts, except when the contracts are held for dealing or trading, or the payments are classified as financing activities; and - (h) cash receipts from futures contracts, forward contracts, option contracts and swap contracts, except when the contracts are held for dealing or trading, or the receipts are classified as financing activities.
+These payments include those relating to capitalised development costs and self-constructed property, plant and equipment; - (b) cash receipts from sales of property, plant and equipment, intangibles and other long-term assets: - (c) cash payments to acquire equity or debt instruments of other entities and interests in joint ventures, including the net cash flows arising from obtaining control of subsidiaries or other businesses (other than payments for those instruments classified as cash equivalents or held for dealing or trading); - (d) cash receipts from sales of equity or debt instruments of other entities and interests in joint ventures, including the net cash flows arising from losing control of subsidiaries or other businesses (other than receipts for those instruments classified as cash equivalents or held for dealing or trading); - (e) cash advances and loans made to other parties (except those made by financial institutions - see paragraph 7.4(g)); - (f) cash receipts from the repayment of advances and loans made to other parties: - cash payments for futures contracts, forward contracts, option contracts and swap contracts, except when the contracts are held for dealing or trading, or the payments are classified as financing activities; and - cash receipts from futures contracts, forward contracts, option contracts and swap contracts, except when the contracts are held for dealing or trading, or the receipts are classified as financing activities.